 Good surveillance is needed for early detection of outbreaks and to provide knowledge of the distribution of disease in order to direct control measures.
 Several studies assessed surveillance data and its use in disease management

-Title: Elucidation of the FMD host-pathogen-microbiome-environment interactions
+Title:

+Host-pathogen-microbiome-environment interactions

 What are we trying to achieve and why?
 What is the problem we are trying to solve?

 To elucidate FMD host-pathogen-environment interactions